raygj/terraform-content/enterprise/azure-devops/azure devops tfe notes and walkthrough.md

 #### Azure Repos Git

+##### Setup Repo

+Select *Repos* from within your Azure DevOps Project

+1. push or import code
+1. to import, select _Import_
+1. select the source (Git) and clone URL (for instance, URL of an existing GitHub repo)
+1. if this is a private repo, select _Requires Authorization_ otherwise just click _Import_
+	1. select _import_
+	1. enter username and password, then select _Import_

+Now, configure pipeline:

+1. for the _Select a Source_ step, use the default _Azure Repos Git_
+1. select Team Project, Repository, and Default Branch...then continue
+1. choose a dev framework template or select _start with empty job_
+1. select _Agent Job 1_, then the "+" sign to add a task
+1. in the search field, type in _terraform enterprise_
+1. select Terraform Enterprise API Integration, then _add_
+1. click on Terraform Enterprise Integration agent to configure settings
+1. enter Terraform Enterprise details such as:

+- Access Token (user or team token with rights to execute runs)
+- Workspace Name
+- Organization Name
+- Terraform Variable Inputs
+- Template Directory (points to dir in repo with TF code

+*note* for Template Directory: TF code cannot exist in root of repo.

+There is an example [here](https://github.com/hashicorp/azure-devops-tfe-marketplace-task/blob/master/apioperations/images/configuration.jpg)

 #### GitHub

+1. for the _Select a Source_ step, click on GitHub
 1. provide name for connection
 1. click on _Authorize Using OAUTH_ button
 1. enter GitHub info (if it is not pulled automatically from an active session)